This article was substantially edited to reflect recent events.

 2/ Birmingham, Ala. / 1963

-His intent was to overwhelm the jails, causing chaos that the city would be unable to handle.
+His intent was to overwhelm the jails and disrupt local governance.
 As protests were held, black people were abused and ostracized.
 After about two months, the city conceded to the protesters and many of the hateful policies of local businesses were repealed.

 3/ Washington, 1963

-The speech and the march helped to make this issue a part of the national conversation and undoubtedly influenced the passage of the later civil rights bill.
+The speech and the march helped to pave the way for the eventual passage of the Civil Rights Act of 1964.

 4/ New York, 1967

-King’s compassion was all-encompassing.
-He was concerned not just with the liberation of black people in the US, but with people everywhere.
+King’s compassion was seemingly all-encompassing.
+He was concerned not just with the liberation of Black people in the US, but with people everywhere.

-So in New York in 1967, he delivered a rousing and lacerating speech against the Vietnam War, accusing the US of being the “biggest purveyor of violence in the world.”
+So in a speech in 1967, he blasted the Vietnam War, accusing the US of being the “biggest purveyor of violence in the world.”

 “A true revolution of values will soon look uneasily on the glaring contrast of poverty and wealth.
 With righteous indignation, it will look across the seas and see individual capitalists of the West investing huge sums of money in Asia, Africa, and South America, only to take the profits out with no concern for the social betterment of countries, and say, ‘This is not just.’ ”

-Ultimately, King’s words became a driving force behind the movement to withdraw from the war.
+King knew that many fake allies with power would turn against him, but he insisted on the evil nature of the war.
+Ultimately, King’s words became a driving force behind the movement to withdraw from Vietnam.